compulim/experiment-accessibility-quirks/README.md

 `aria-labelledby` is a way to *briefly describe the type of content*.
 This should be very similar to `aria-roledescription` and could consider as an extension to role description mechanism.
 Thus, `aria-labelledby` should be used *very sparingly*.

-However, to reduce repetitions, we should refrain from using `aria-labelledby` to read the content.
+To reduce repeated readings, we should refrain from using `aria-labelledby` to read the element content.
 Screen reader users should be able to pick up the content when scanning or asking the screen reader to read the whole document.